coder-dojo-ham/python_worksheets/Projects/README.md

 # Projects

-This folder contains some lessons which usually take multiple dojos to complete.
+This folder contains some lessons which can take multiple dojos to complete.

 They cover more complex concepts but usually provide more interesting final results.